fieldtrip/website/faq/installation.md

 ---
-title: Should I add FieldTrip with all subdirectories to my MATLAB path?
+title: Installation and setting up the path
 tags: [faq, matlab, path, warning]
 redirect_from:
   - /faq/should_i_add_fieldtrip_with_all_subdirectories_to_my_matlab_path/
 ---

-# Should I add FieldTrip with all subdirectories to my MATLAB path?
+# Installation and setting up the path

-In general you should **not** add FieldTrip with all subdirectories to your path.
-There are a number of external toolboxes (in fieldtrip/external) which are irrelevant for most users, and even can cause some problems if they overlap with other (custom) toolboxes on your path.
-Furthermore, there are some functions for backward compatibility in fieldtrip/compat, which should *only* be added to your path in case you use the corresponding old MATLAB release.
+In general you should *not* add FieldTrip with all subdirectories to your path.
+There are a number of external toolboxes in `fieldtrip/external` that are irrelevant for most users, and even can cause some problems if they overlap with other (custom) toolboxes on your path.
+Furthermore, there are some functions for backward compatibility in `fieldtrip/compat`, which should *only* be added to your path in case you use the corresponding old MATLAB release.

-{% include markup/danger %}
-Please be aware that you should *not* do

-    addpath(genpath('/home/user/fieldtrip'))

-because that will add many toolbox directories to your path that you won't use.
-Furthermore, it would cause some toolboxes to be on your path twice (such as SPM) and creates problems with builtin MATLAB functions for which FieldTrip has backward-compatibility replacements.
-{% include markup/end %}

 ## Step 1